landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### B) Data storage
-Datasets will be shared with the OSU faculty, team members, and students thorugh the R-drive (R:\projects\BrBoMaster).
+Datasets will be shared with the OSU faculty, team members, and students through the R-drive (R:\projects\BrBoMaster).

 ### C) Confidentiality